HL7/davinci-crd/input/pagecontent/hooks.md

 * Verifying that documentation requirements for the services performed have been met to ensure the services provided can be reimbursed

-* Ensuring that required follow-on planning is complete and appropriate transfer of care has been arranged, particularly for accountable care models
+* Ensuring that required follow-up planning is complete and appropriate transfer of care has been arranged, particularly for accountable care models

-The profiles expected to be used for the resources resolved to by the userId, patientId and encounterId context references are as follows:
+The profiles expected to be used for the resources resolved to by the userId, patientId, and encounterId context references are as follows:

 <table class="grid">
   <thead>